gnuarmeclipse/gnuarmeclipse.github.io-source/pages/qemu/publish-procedure.md

 ## Copy binaries to the local archive folder

 -   go to `.../GNU ARM Eclipse/archive`
--   move the latest binaries to `releases/qemu`
+-   move the latest binaries and MD5 to `releases/qemu`

 ## Share on Facebook